mezzio/mezzio-authentication-session/docs/book/v1/config.md

 - It aliases the `PdoDatabase` user repository implementation from zend-expressive-authentication as the `UserRepositoryInterface` service.

-- It maps the `PhpSession` adapter from this package as the `AuthenticationInterface` implementation.
+- It aliases the `PhpSession` adapter from this package to the `AuthenticationInterface` service.

 - It **does not** configure a `Zend\Expressive\Authentication\UserInterface` service, opting to use the default provided by zend-expressive-authentication.

-- It configures the path `/login` as the redirect URL to which unauthenticated users will be redirected.
+- It configures the path `/login` as the URL to which unauthenticated users will be redirected.

 ```php